DanRohde/blender-stuff/WFC 3D Generator/README.md

 * Noise Constraints:
   * Noise constraints either influence the probability of an object occurring or replace random values in transformations with noise values.

+More information about the constraints can be found on [GitHub](https://github.com/DanRohde/blender-stuff/blob/main/WFC%203D%20Generator/constraints.md).

 An overview of all custom properties can be found on [GitHub](https://github.com/DanRohde/blender-stuff/blob/main/WFC%203D%20Generator/properties.md).

 ## How the WFC 3D Generator algorithm works